 The Phoenix is the HCC student newspaper and covers topics of student interest.
+Contact Fred Cooksey at fcooksey@hcc. edu to join the all-student writing staff.

 PULP CITY

 Pulp City is a student literary magazine published at the end of each academic term.
 Students interested in writing or in the graphic arts are encouraged to contribute to the publication.
 Contact Dave Champoux (DON 363, (413) 552-2364, dchampoux@hcc.edu) if you are interested in submitting a piece of writing.
 Contact Beverly Wodicka (C 322, (413) 552-2572) if you are interested in submitting a piece of artwork or photography.